 For the men out there, I highly recommend it.

-Eric Lebowitz lives in Stamford, Connecticut with his wife Katie.
-He is the co-founder of The Forward Marketer, a digital marketing firm and official HubSpot Agency partner.
+Eric Lebowitz is the Director of Marketing at Critical Mention and co-founder of The Forward Marketer, a digital marketing firm and official HubSpot Agency partner.
 He loves golf and the New York Mets.